Hands delicately slice strawberries atop mini tarts adorned with whipped cream, surrounded by blue flowers and a wooden cutting board

-So while those first months and years are often make-or-break, there is money to be made in the industry, for those with the motivation and skills to get their business off the ground.
+So while those first months and years are often make-or-break, there is money to be made in the industry, for those with the motivation and skills to get their bakery off the ground.
 Though some don’t make it, there are still many thriving businesses out there who once weren’t sure they’d conquer that first, overwhelming year.

 These are a few of the common hurdles bakery owners may run up against in year one.